0xsudoSaint/Kernel-Development/README.md

 # Run using QEMU ( you have to be in bin directory for this)
 qemu-system-x86_64 -hda os.bin

+# Note (Work in progress):
-#Please not the this is just a personal project to learn more about system working , errors and omissions are expected.
+Please not the this is just a personal project to learn more about system working , errors and omissions are expected.
 Also the work is in progress as of now.